Primary

 Step down—don't jump down—to protect your joints and accumulate more reps safely.
 Land softly in a partial squat position with your full foot on the box, then stand completely before stepping down.
 Start with a lower box height and master soft landings before progressing.

-Want Box Jump in your program?
+See where Box Jump fits in your weekly plan

 Face a sturdy box, feet shoulder-width.